 This kind of structural audit is what separates well-managed accounts from accounts that bleed spend into long-tail irrelevant queries over months.
 See how this connects to broader automated negative keyword workflows with AI and wasted spend detection.

 Run n-gram analysis on your live Google Ads account.
-Free tier includes 15 tool calls per month.
+Free tier includes 15 tasks per month.

 A typical active Google Ads account triggers thousands of unique search terms per month.
 Reviewing each one individually takes hours and misses the structural patterns.
 N-gram analysis surfaces that, for example, the word "free" appears across 847 different search terms and is responsible for $2,300 in spend with 0 conversions.
 That single negative keyword addition blocks all future variation of that pattern in one action, where individual search term review would only catch the terms you happened to scroll past.